jorritfolmer/puppet-splunk/README.md

-# Puppet module to create a Splunk cluster
+# Puppet module to create Splunk topologies

+## Principles

 This Puppet module installs and configures Splunk servers with the following principles in mind: